Bimodal Camera Pose Prediction for Endoscopy: Methods

 \subsection{\textit{SimCol}: A new dataset}

-We propose a new public dataset that will enable pose and depth prediction in colonoscopy.
-Following the pipeline introduced in \cite{rau2019implicit} we use a \textit{Unity} simulation environment; however, we also generate ground truth camera poses.
-Our data is based on a computer tomography scan of a human colon from which a textured mesh was created in \cite{ozyoruk2021endoslam}.
+We propose a virtual dataset for pose and depth prediction in colonoscopy.
+Following the pipeline introduced in \cite{rau2019implicit}, we use a \textit{Unity} simulation environment to generate our data; however, we additionally generate ground truth camera poses.
+The colon mesh used for simulation is based on a computer tomography scan of a real human colon \cite{ozyoruk2021endoslam}.

-We define a path in the center of the colon mesh defined through 18 \texttt{WayPoints} which the virtual colonoscope follows, simulating a traversal through a colon.
+We define a path in the center of the rigid colon mesh defined through 18 \texttt{WayPoints} which the virtual colonoscope follows, simulating a traversal through a colon.
 Our dataset aims to reflect typical camera movements during colonoscopy.
-During withdrawal in a real-world procedure, the scope is slowly pulled backwards along the colon's centerline.
+Fully inserting the colonoscope into the colon is challenging and can at times require two operators, the application of hand pressure on the abdomen, and repeated retraction and reinsertion of the colonoscope \cite{williams2009insertion}.
+Therefore, screening for polyps is performed during withdrawal, when the scope is slowly pulled backwards along the colon's centerline.
 When folds present themselves, the tip is flexed and rotated to observe the entire mucosa.
-Reinsertion and re-withdrawal often occur\cite{rex2003missed}.
+Reinsertion and re-withdrawal also often occur \cite{rex2003missed}.

 Similarly, the virtual camera follows the centerline of the colon while rotating around it.
 The camera outputs images with size 475x475 and replicates the intrinsics of a real colonoscope.
 Two virtual light sources are attached to the left and the right of the camera.
 Each time a user renders images along the trajectory, the \texttt{WayPoints} are independently offset by a random translation of up to 2mm, and a rotation of up to 20 degrees, which we chose experimentally.